 Experiments with tritium are rare events which spark curiosity amongst the fusion community both in Europe and beyond.
-The Culham Centre for Fusion Energy, home to JET, has just received the first batch of tritium as part of preparations for the next set of full tritium experiments scheduled in 2017/2018.
+The Culham Centre for Fusion Energy, home to JET, has just received the first batch of tritium as part of preparations for the next set of full tritium experiments. [updated July 2015]

 Recent images of JET interior tiles have shown, in graphic detail, the damage that can be caused by so-called ’runaway’ electrons in JET plasmas.